By Linda Lee Peterson

 There’s sass and mystery and danger and plenty of insider looks at San Francisco society, high and low.
 The music isn’t sweet in The Devil’s Interval, but it’s unforgettable.

-Linda Lee Peterson is the author of Edited to Death, which introduced readers to the San Francisco sleuth and magazine editor Maggie Fiori.
-A frequent speaker on communication and marketing topics, Peterson has written several nonfiction books, including The Stanford Century, On Flowers, and Linens and Candles and is a contributor to national publications, including the Chicago Tribune.
-She is also one of the founding partners of Peterson Skolnick & Dodge, a marketing communications firm that serves business, arts and culture, environmental, higher education, and health care clients around the United States.
+Linda Lee Peterson is the author of three Maggie Fiori mysteries, The Spy on the Tennessee Walker, Edited to Death and The Devil’s Interval.
+She has also written several nonfiction books, including The Stanford Century, On Flowers, and Linens and Candles, and has written for many national publications, including the Chicago Tribune.
 A longtime San Franciscan and an alumna of Stanford University, Peterson now lives in Portland, Oregon.
+For more information visit her website.

 “A clever, breezy narrative dishes up generous helpings of sex, jazz and local Bay Area color.”